Towards the quantum exceptional series: Calculations

 \section{Calculations}

 In this section we do a number of calculations related to the quantum exceptional series and the corresponding Reshetikhin-Turaev link invariant.
-These calculations were done by SM, with the algebra-spiders package at
+These calculations were done by KM, with the algebra-spiders package at

-We (NS and DT) have been able to reproduce some of the calculations, but for a several of the larger calculations we haven't been able to reproduce the full details (either because they require a larger computer or because there were some additional tricks used in the calculation that weren't well documented).
+We (NS and DPT) have been able to reproduce some of the calculations, but for several of the larger calculations we haven't been able to reproduce the full details (either because they require a larger computer or because there were some additional tricks used in the calculation that weren't well documented).
 In particular, we were unable to reproduce the calculation of $\det M_6$ in \S \ref{sec:independence}, the calculation of the operators $T$ in \S \ref{sec:operators}, and the calculations of the null-spaces in \S \ref{sec:idempotents-dimensions}.
-Although the level of rigor in this section is lower than in the rest of the paper, we do not have serious concerns about the validity of these calculations which pass a number of sanity tests.
+Although the level of rigor in this section is lower than in the rest of the paper, we do not have serious concerns about the validity of these calculations, which pass a number of sanity tests.

 When we were able to identify exactly what went into a particular calculation we have also included with the \texttt{arXiv} source of this paper the relevant Mathematica notebook.
 For readers who do not have Mathematica we have also included a PDF version of each notebook as well with the same filename but with the extension \texttt{.pdf} instead of \texttt{.nb}.